sbogucki12/book-page/readme.md

 - Replace placeholder text and links in the navigation
 - Add your manuscript file for download
 - Update the author information in the footer
+- Modify the changelog.html to document your manuscript's evolution
+- Update the last revision date and description on the homepage

 ## Local Development

 To run this site locally:

 1. Clone the repository
-2. Open `index.html` in your web browser
+2. Open `index.html` in your web browser or use one of these methods:
+   - Python 3: `python -m http.server`
+   - Python 2: `python -m SimpleHTTPServer`
+   - Node.js: Install http-server with `npm install -g http-server` and run `http-server`
+   - VS Code: Use the "Live Server" extension
 3. For form testing, use Netlify CLI:
    ```
    npm install netlify-cli -g